CodePushGo/website/src/content/blog/en/installing-capacitor-cli-step-by-step-guide.md

 npx cap sync
 ```

-Then, initialize Capgo in your project:
+Then, initialize CodePushGo in your project:

 ```bash
 npx @capgo/cli init